-In this paper we present SYBL, a language for specifying elasticity requirements at different levels of abstraction in complex cloud services.
-We model various types of information for the elastic service, at runtime representing it as a relational graph which captures all the needed information for the cloud service control.
-We present our approach for multi-level elasticity control which generates action plans considering the evolution of the service at different levels of abstraction.
-To this end, we present our rSYBL framework, which is easily extensible, allows stakeholders to change their requirements during runtime, and supports multiple enforcement mechanisms (e.g., multiple clouds, and multiple software platforms), multiple monitoring tools, and planning mechanisms.
-We run experiments comparing rSYBL elasticity control on two cloud infrastructures, one private based on OpenStack1, and the Flexiant2 public cloud infrastructure.
-We showcase an experimental evaluation on the importance of multilevel service control, and analyze the performance of rSYBL under two different cloud infrastructures (i.e., OpenStack and Flexiant).
+In this article, we present SYBL, a language for specifying elasticity requirements at different levels of abstraction in complex cloud services.
+We model various types of information for the elastic service, at runtime representing it as a relational graph that captures all the needed information for the cloud service control.
+We present our approach for multilevel elasticity control that generates action plans considering the evolution of the service at different levels of abstraction.
+To this end, we present our rSYBL framework, which is easily extensible, allows stakeholders to change their requirements during runtime, and supports multiple enforcement mechanisms (e.g., multiple clouds and multiple software platforms), multiple monitoring tools, and planning mechanisms.
+We run experiments comparing rSYBL elasticity control on two cloud infrastructures, one private based on OpenStack and the Flexiant public cloud infrastructure.
+We showcase an experimental evaluation on the importance of multilevel service control and analyze the performance of rSYBL under two different cloud infrastructures (i.e., OpenStack and Flexiant).

-This paper substantially extends and details our previous work presented in [Copil et al. 2013b] and [Copil et al. 2013a] as follows: (i) we extend the service model from [Copil et al. 2013a] to support more detailed service description; (ii) we explain the information representation process, from creating the relational graph to its population with various types of information coming from multiple stakeholders; (iii) we detail our multi-level service control mechanisms; (iv) we describe the rSYBL framework; (v) we present three new experiments with rSYBL, showcasing its usefulness under multiple settings.
+This article substantially extends and details our previous work presented in Copil et al. [2013a, 2013b] as follows: (1) we extend the service model from Copil et al. [2013a] to support more detailed service description; (2) we explain the information representation process, from creating the relational graph to its population with various types of information coming from multiple stakeholders; (3) we detail our multilevel service control mechanisms; (4) we describe the rSYBL framework; and (5) we present three new experiments with rSYBL, showcasing its usefulness under multiple settings.

-The paper structure is as follows: in Section 2 we present the cloud service model for describing different types of information related with the cloud service.
-In Section 3 we show the main characteristics of SYBL, Section 4 presents the algorithm that we use for generating action plans targeting multiple cloud service abstraction levels.
-Section 5 describes rSYBL framework and its main extensibility points, Section 6 presents experiments.
-Section 7 compares our work with existing research while Section 8 concludes the paper.
+The article structure is as follows: In Section 2, we present the cloud service model for describing different types of information related with the cloud service.
+In Section 3, we show the main characteristics of SYBL.
+Section 4 presents the algorithm that we use for generating action plans targeting multiple cloud service abstraction levels.
+Section 5 describes the rSYBL framework and its main extensibility points.
+Section 6 presents experiments.
+Section 7 compares our work with existing research.
+Section 8 concludes the article.